the-ding-stroders/el19-graphics/README.md

-# Extra Life 2019 Prep
+# Extra Life 2019 Graphics
 Things needed to be go to make success.